Pressure-Induced Topological Dirac Semimetallic Phase in KCdP: Introduction

-In order to induce band overlap within the bulk band structure, emergence of topological behaviour typically requires a substantial perturbation.
+In order to induce band overlap within the bulk band structure, the emergence of topological behaviour typically requires a substantial perturbation.
 Spin-orbit coupling (SOC) commonly fulfills this criterion.
 Nevertheless, there exist alternative methods for achieving band crossings.
 Application of pressure can modify atomic orbital hybridizations or the strength of spin-orbit coupling, thereby leading to band inversion near the Fermi level and facilitating attractive topological phase transitions (TPTs) \cite{khan2023pressure}.
-This pressure-induced shift in bands can manifest in either unidirectional or multidimensional manners, depending on the specific crystal's demands.
-Several semi-metals, including LaAs\cite{khalid2018topological}, LaSb \cite{zeng2016compensated}, TmSb\cite{wadhwa2019first}, TaAs \cite{zhou2016pressure}, and YbAs\cite{singh2022pressure}, have been demonstrated to transition into topologically non-trivial phases under pressure.
-Furthermore, topological phases in materials like LaSb\cite{khalid2020trivial} and SnTe\cite{fragkos2019topological} have been observed when subjected to epitaxial strain, and these observations have been experimentally confirmed through angle-resolved photoemission spectroscopy (ARPES) in the case of SnTe\cite{fragkos2019topological}.
-In this paper, we have taken computationally predicted n-type thermoelectric materials\cite{gorai2020computational} NaCdP and KCdP which have different crystal structures with finite bulk band gaps of 116meV and 220meV, respectively.
-Applying suitable pressure allowed the band to shift and overlap at the $\Gamma$ point resulting in topological phase transition from normal to Dirac semi-metal which is confirmed by the surface band calculation.
-Analysis of the electronic band structures of NaCdP and KCdP reveals that the DSM phase in these materials is induced by band inversion and is protected by crystal symmetry.
+The pressure-induced shift in bands may occur in either a uniaxial or triaxial manner, governed by the symmetry and structural constraints of the crystal.
+Several semimetals, including LaAs \cite{khalid2018topological}, LaSb \cite{zeng2016compensated}, TmSb \cite{wadhwa2019first}, TaAs \cite{zhou2016pressure} and YbAs \cite{singh2022pressure}, have been demonstrated to transition into topologically non-trivial phases under pressure.
+Furthermore, topological phases in materials like LaSb \cite{khalid2020trivial} and SnTe \cite{fragkos2019topological} have been observed when subjected to epitaxial strain, and these observations have been experimentally confirmed through angle-resolved photoemission spectroscopy (ARPES) in the case of SnTe \cite{fragkos2019topological}.

+In this paper, we have studied computationally predicted n-type thermoelectric material \cite{gorai2020computational} KCdP, which has a hexagonal crystal structure with a finite bulk band gap and act as a semiconductor.
+Applying suitable negative pressure allowed the band to shift and overlap between conduction and valence band along the $\Gamma$-A path, resulting in a topological phase transition from normal to triple point semimetal when SOC is absent, whereas when we apply SOC, the triple point converted into a DSM, which is confirmed by symmetry analysis and surface band calculation.
+Further increase in negative pressure introduced more bands to cross near the Fermi energy and converted to multiple Dirac points in KCdP.
+Analysis of the electronic band structure of KCdP reveals that the DSM phase in this material is induced by band inversion and is protected by crystal symmetry.